litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     … of the normalized iEMG regressor.
-In the group-level SPM, the threshold was initially set at a voxel-wise height-level of   P   < 0.05 corrected for multiple comparisons (family-wise error; FWE). <mark class="annotated-text">Clusters exceeding a height threshold of uncorrected   P   < 0.005 were reported as a trend.</mark> The cytoarchitectonic nomenclature of significant brain activity was identified according to the SPM5 anatomy toolbox when applicable.
+In the group-level SPM, the threshold was initially set at a voxel-wise height-level of   P   &lt; 0.05 corrected for multiple comparisons (family-wise error; FWE). <mark class="annotated-text">Clusters exceeding a height threshold of uncorrected   P   &lt; 0.005 were reported as a trend.</mark> The cytoarchitectonic nomenclature of significant brain activity was identified according to the SPM5 anatomy toolbox when applicable.
 Distribution of TMS- and afferent-induced brain activity in…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"